Nvidia (NVDA)

 14. Is Now The Time To Buy Nvidia?

-Nvidia is truly a cream-of-the-crop semiconductor company.
-For starters, its revenue growth was exceptional over the last five years.
+There is a lot to like about Nvidia.
+First of all, the company’s revenue growth was exceptional over the last five years.
 On top of that, its admirable gross margins indicate robust pricing power, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Nvidia’s P/E ratio based on the next 12 months is 30.1x.
-Looking at the semiconductor space today, Nvidia’s qualities as one of the best businesses really stand out, and we like it at this price.
+Nvidia’s P/E ratio based on the next 12 months is 30.7x.
+Looking across the spectrum of semiconductor businesses, Nvidia’s fundamentals clearly illustrate it’s a special business.
+We like the stock at this price.